Malaysia blocked MalaysiaNow and website of former MP

 Based on OONI’s methodology, we are able to automatically confirm the blocking of websites based on fingerprints when a block page is served, or when DNS resolution returns an IP associated with censorship.
 In Malaysia’s case, ISPs generally implement DNS based censorship by returning the IP 175.139.142.25, which is included in OONI’s fingerprint database (enabling the automatic detection and confirmation of blocks).

 OONI data shows that the blocking of MalaysiaNow and Wee Choo Keong’s website is automatically confirmed because the IP 175.139.142.25 is returned as part of DNS resolution.
-However, it’s worth noting that we do not observe these blocks on all tested networks in Malaysia, nor do we see them implemented consistently over time.
+However, it’s worth noting that we did not observe these blocks on all tested networks in Malaysia, nor did we see them implemented consistently over time.

-Between 1st June 2023 to 8th December 2023, OONI data shows that www.malaysianow.com was only confirmed blocked on 4 networks (AS10030, AS4788, AS4818, AS9534) out of 15 tested.
-Out of these 4 networks, we only observe continuous signs of blocking on Digi Telecommunications (AS4818), but not all measurements from this network show blocking.
-On the other 3 networks (AS10030, AS4788, AS9534), we mainly observe the blocking of MalaysiaNow in late June 2023, while most subsequent measurements from these 3 networks suggest that access to MalaysiaNow has been unblocked.
+Between 1st June 2023 to 12th September 2024, OONI data shows that www.malaysianow.com was only confirmed blocked on 4 networks (AS10030, AS4788, AS4818, AS9534) out of 25 tested.
+Out of these 4 networks, we only observed continuous signs of blocking on Digi Telecommunications (AS4818), but not all measurements from this network show blocking.
+On the other 3 networks (AS10030, AS4788, AS9534), we mainly observed the blocking of MalaysiaNow in late June 2023, while most subsequent measurements from these 3 networks suggest that access to MalaysiaNow has been unblocked.

-Quite similarly, OONI data only shows the blocking of weechookeong.com on 4 networks (AS38466, AS45960, AS4788, AS9534) out of 15 tested during the same period.
-But more measurements show the blocking of Wee Choo Keong’s website (in comparison to the testing of MalaysiaNow) on these 4 networks over time.
+Similarly, OONI data shows the blocking of weechookeong.com on 6 networks (AS38466, AS45960, AS4788, AS9534, AS4818, AS38322) out of 25 tested during the same period.
+But more measurements show the blocking of Wee Choo Keong’s website (in comparison to the testing of MalaysiaNow) on the tested networks over time.

-Recent OONI data suggests that access to both MalaysiaNow and Wee Choo Keong’s website remains blocked on a few networks in Malaysia.
-These blocks appear to follow a precedent of news media and politically-motivated censorship in the country.
+OONI data from September 2024 suggests that access to both MalaysiaNow and Wee Choo Keong’s website was restored on most networks in Malaysia.

 If you are in Malaysia, you can contribute more measurements by running OONI Probe.